-- Projects with pending lawsuits that impact the safety, structural soundness, habitability, or functional use of the project. - Projects with outstanding environmental issues. - Any project or building that is owned by several owners as tenants-in-common. - Condotels. - Kiddie condos (condominiums purchased for student occupancy). - Timeshare, fractional, or incremental ownership. - Manufactured housing site condominiums. - Multi-dwelling unit condominiums. - Houseboat projects. - Condo projects that represent a legal, but non-conforming, use of the land. - New projects for which the seller is offering excessive sale/financing concessions.
+- Projects with pending lawsuits that impact the safety, structural soundness, habitability, or functional use of the project. - Projects with outstanding environmental issues. - Any project or building that is owned by several owners as tenants-in-common. - Condotels. - Timeshare, fractional, or incremental ownership. - Manufactured housing site condominiums. - Multi-dwelling unit condominiums. - Houseboat projects. - Condo projects that represent a legal, but non-conforming, use of the land. - New projects for which the seller is offering excessive sale/financing concessions.